Technical Consultancy: Maintaining Covid secure and compliant workplaces

 The availability and capacity of the critical supply chain is perceived as being one of the key challenges for lockdown re-opening planning.
 With many businesses eager to open and commence trading / working in the next few weeks, there will be a significant strain on supply chain availability and resources with peaks in demand expected to outstrip supply.

 At Bellrock we are helping our clients reoccupy their premises and are ensuring our vast supply chain network are actively supporting and enabling workplace reopening and forward planning to minimise delays.

-Dave Richards, Chief Customer Officer
+Dave Richards, COO

 Jeremy Honor, Business Unit Director, MES